PostOwl/postowl-website/content/blog/2023-08-01-0.1.1/index.md

 homepage: false
 ---

-Thanks for everyone who tried the first release of PostOwl.
+Thanks to everyone who tried the first release of PostOwl.

 Today we're releasing some updates based on early feedback. [v0.1.1 is available now from GitHub](https://github.com/PostOwl/postowl/releases/tag/v0.1.1)